sourcebots/sbot/docs/source/kit/battery.rst

-When the battery has been almost completely discharged, the Power Board will automatically turn off and the LED marked “Power / Flat Battery Indicator” in the `diagram </kit/power-board>`__ will flash red and green.
+When the battery has been almost completely discharged, the Power Board will automatically turn off and the LED marked “Power / Flat Battery Indicator” in the `diagram </kit/power-board.html>`__ will flash red and green.
 You should immediately disconnect the battery.
+Flat batteries should be given to a faciliator in exchange for a freshly charged battery.